EOSIO/welcome/docs/09_get-involved/index.md

+---
-# Get Involved with EOSIO Documentation!
+content_title: Get Involved with EOSIO Documentation!
+---

 We appreciate your interest in contributing to the EOSIO platform documentation!
 We always welcome contributions from our community to make our docs better.